xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 - Go to https://dash.cloudflare.com/profile/api-tokens
 - Under the section "API Tokens", click the button "Create Token"
+- Choose to create a custom token instead of a template
 - This extension requires following permissions:

   - **Zone / Zone / Read** *(to be able to select the zone while configuring the